 Deuteronomy 10:12 And now, Israel, what doth the Lord thy God require of thee, but to fear the Lord thy God, to walk in all his ways, and to love him, and to serve the Lord thy God with all thy heart and with all thy soul, 10:13 To keep the commandments of the Lord, and his statutes, which I command thee this day for thy good?

-So, yes, we are respect God and revere Him, but we do so with great fear of sinning against Him which will cut off our relationship with Him.
-We are to have a reverent fear of God enough that we desire with all of our hearts to do what He says and to live as He lives.
-We fear to disobey Him because we adore Him and we have come to adore all His laws, and we want to do everything we can to please Him and be in His will.
+Yes, we are to respect God and revere Him, but we do so with great fear of sinning against Him which will cut off our relationship with Him.
+We are to have a reverent fear of God, so that we desire with all of our hearts to do what He says and to live as He lives.
+We fear to disobey Him because we deeply love Him and we have come to love all His laws, and we want to do everything we can to please Him.

 To “reverence” someone or something can also mean to do homage.
 The Greek word for reverence is proskuneó (Strong’s #4352) and means: “I go down on my knees to, do obeisance to, worship.”